 Muay Thai is the national sport of Thailand.
 Also called Thai Boxing in English, it is affectionately nicknamed “the art of 8 limbs” due to how it utilises 2 hands, 2 elbows, 2 knees and 2 feet as weapons.

 They used to use headbutting too, which they still use in Muay Boran – the ancestor art of Muay Thai, and in Lethwei – Burmese boxing, which comes from Muay Boran and is nicknamed the art of 9 limbs.
 With the head as a weapon there is a lot less clinching, but headbutting was removed from the sport of Muay Thai to make it more appealing to westerners.

-Muay Thai is a fairly practical art – quite technically sound in comparison to most other styles.
-But its typical training routines, involving plenty of competitive contact and often harsh conditioning, may be a bit rough for some.
+Alongside BJJ, Muay Thai is a popular favourite ingredient of training for MMA competitors in the west today.
+Its typical training routines, involving plenty of competitive contact and often harsh conditioning, so it may be a bit rough for some.

 Muay Thai Prison Fights – traditional Thai rehabilitation